claire-guilmette/Json-Notebook-Converter/README.md

-# Json-Notebook-Converter
+# Json-Notebook-Converter (notebookify.py)
-Json Notebook Converter (notebookify.py)

-## Git Ignore
+## Installation
-When converting to ipynb, the script saves the notebook as `[filename]_LOCAL.ipynb`, which you can then edit as needed.
-The script saves azure's unused json fields as a separate json file to be reattached when you're done editing.
-You can include the following lines in your `.gitignore` to easily keep these out of the repo:

-    *_LOCAL.ipynb
-    *_METADATA.json
+Save the script to your machine.
+Then you can either add its folder to your path variable or create an alias to it for easy access.

 ## Usage